 Minimum Security Standards Explained

 Despite growing concerns about the safety and security of internet-connected devices, many companies still build and sell connected products that are insecure.
 Take the FREDI wireless baby camera monitor, for instance, which has been repeatedly hacked.
 Further, many companies don’t provide clear information about the data privacy of the devices they sell.
 Is your personal data being used in ways you may not have anticipated or expected?

 In 2018, Mozilla, Consumers International, and the Internet Society, decided to take a more proactive approach to these gaps.
 We believe that industry should start talking about what some of the initial ‘red lines’ are in this space, and should phase out practices that lead to the most egregious failings in connected devices.

-Together, the three organizations proposed five minimum guidelines that companies making connected devices should reasonably be expected to satisfy.
+Together, the three organizations proposed five minimum standards that companies making connected devices should reasonably be expected to satisfy.